Offers

 Bookability

 Why: Offers with past or near-future departures caused checkout failures (e.g., flight search for past dates returning 422 errors).
 The 5-day lead time ensures enough time for flight booking logistics after a customer completes checkout.
+The stop-sale filter hides offers whose tour the supplier has paused.

 Constant: Offer::BOOKING_LEAD_TIME_DAYS = 5